SAILING INSTRUCTIONS

 Participants may seek port in order to carry out unassisted repairs or rest.
 A boat staying in port in

-excess of 6 hours is considered having withdrawn from the race.
+excess of 6 hours is considered having withdrawn from the race unless explicit permission has

 No external assistance whatsoever is allowed during stay in port.